ellaerror/ESP/README.md

 ## LSB - Least Significant Bit

-**Important**: Because of the way LSB encodes data, image compression will completely destory any data encoded in the image.
+**Important**: Because of the way LSB encodes data, image compression will completely destroy any data encoded in the image.
 Saving LSB encoded images in JPG images or any other compressed image form will corrupt and destroy the encoded data.

 ### Encoding Method